 Tips on Surviving Being Poor

-Dealing with poverty is difficult.
-But I do know from experience that it is possible to get out of it.
+Dealing with poverty is difficult, but I do know from experience that it is possible to get out of it.
 Here are some Millionaire Tips on how to get out of poverty.

-Take advantage of services.
+- Take advantage of services.
 I have worked with several governmental agencies who were disappointed when no one was using the new service they had created.
-These programs are out to help you, and if you qualify, you should certainly take advantage of them.
+These programs are there to help you, and if you qualify, you should certainly take advantage of them.
 There is no shame in taking what is offered to you.

-Plan your way out.
+- Plan your way out.
 Get some job training.
 Education may be your key to getting out of poverty.
 Focus on your job and work on getting promotions.
 It is very scary to step out of the assistance cocoon, but it is a necessary step.
-Just like moving out of your parents' home is scary, because you are out in the world, possibly without a net, so is being out in the world on your own without assistance.
+Just like moving out of your parents' home is scary because you are out in the world (possibly without a net), so is being out in the world on your own without assistance.
 Yes, you will struggle—you may have fewer resources for a time, but with perseverance, you will be able to get to a point where you can take pride in the fact that you do not need them.

 © 2011 Shasta Matova

 What do you think?
 What are other pros and cons of being broke?